hojimat/oldhomepage/blog/_posts/2018-1-1-xtcointreg.md

 1. write a command `which xtcointreg` and find the location of the **xtcointreg.ado** file;
 2. open that file with any text editor and remove the line number 8 `capt program drop xtcointreg`;
 3. save the file and try to run `xtcointreg` again.
 This problem is related to the publisher of the code and not to my code itself.

+**Update 3** Please install `cointreg` first!
+This is the most common error.
+To do that:
+1. write `findit cointreg`
+2. click on the first link
+3. scroll down and click `install cointreg`